2025 Essential guidance: Frequently asked questions (FAQs)

 Question 43: How do I demonstrate English Language proficiency?

-If your undergraduate training was not taught in English, you may submit one of the following pieces of evidence:
+If your undergraduate training was not taught in English, you may be asked to submit one of the following pieces of evidence:

 If using an International English Language Testing System (IELTS) certificate then this must show a score of at least 7 in each domain (speaking, listening, reading, and writing), with an overall score of at least 7.5, to be achieved in a single sitting and within 24 months of the time of application.
 Further information on the acceptable forms of evidence can be found on the General Medical Council’s (GMC) website.